 In addition to the two weapons platoons the battalion would also have one or two scout platoons as described above.
 A section to maintain and administer the issue of and training with Spike LR-ATGW systems would also be found at this level.

 This formation would be designed to be patched but it also may be prudent to ensure that the battalion has enough organic M113s to move at least one of its companies.
 These could also be used for familiarization and training purposes.

-This resembles the Airborne Mechanized Battalion but has the M8s replaced by Tankitas, which can be heli-lifted by CH-47s.
+This resembles the airborne mechanized battalion but has the M8s replaced by Tankitas, which can be heli-lifted by CH-47s.
 Some rifle companies and support platoons will use M113s (CH-47 transportable), others may be HMMWV mounted since these can be moved by UH-60.
-Vehicles similar to the Wiesel AFVs or milenibren may also be used.
+Vehicles similar to the Wiesel AFVs or millenibren may also be used.

 This is composed of an engineer mobility company and two companies of mechanized infantry and tanks.
 This unit is described in more detail here